marcelovani/boxout/README.md

 Enable the Boxout button

-ps: Boxout uses a DIV element to wrap the box, make sure you configure the text format to allow <div>
+ps: Boxout uses a DIV element to wrap the box, make sure you configure the text format to allow <div class=""> in Filter settings

 How to use
 ==========
 When you are editing an article you will see the Boxout button, click on it to see a popup where you can insert a Header and a Body.
 When you click Insert it will add a div that will format and display the box.